sistemicorp/scripts/docs/source/_development.rst

 The first way, is to fork the `scripts` repo to your own github repo.
-This is the easiest way to get started, but it has the draw back that all git forks must be public, and its very unlikley that you want that.
-So the forking method will not be used below, but you may use it if you want.
+This is the easiest way to get started, but it has the draw back that all git forks must be public, and its very unlikely that you want that.
+So the forking method will not be used below.

 The second way is to clone scripts and push it to your own repo.
 Detailed instructions are shown below